Bune Information

 Emotional Stability:

 Again we are emphasizing the need for emotional steadiness – due to some of the activities associated with Bune, it’s important to enter into these practices in a state of emotional calm and resilience.
-Necormancy works can themselves bring about longstanding periods of depression and anxiety, so could be catastrophic if the practitionaer was already in a less than perfect state of mind.
+Necormancy works can themselves bring about longstanding periods of depression and anxiety, so this could be catastrophic if the practitionaer was already in a less than perfect state of mind.

 Post-Ritual Grounding: